i-MSCP/plugins/incubator/RoundcubePlugins/README.md

-The `composer` section above is a PHP transcription of what we would have inserted in the Roundcube [composer.json](https://getcomposer.org/doc/04-schema.md) file to ask the composer PHP dependency manager to install the `name` composer package.
+The `composer` section above is a PHP transcription of what we would have inserted in the Roundcube [composer.json](https://getcomposer.org/doc/04-schema.md) file to ask the composer PHP dependency manager to install the `vendor/name` composer package.

 Basically put, we tell the composer PHP dependency manager that we want install the `vendor/name` composer package, in a version greater or equal to the version